Stochastic: Creativity

 Simonton (2003, Psych Bulletin) argues that creativity in science (of scientists) is a constrained stochastic behaviour such that new theories in all sciences are, at least in part, the product of a stochastic process.

 Computer science

 Stochastic ray tracing is the application of Monte Carlo simulation to the computer graphics ray tracing algorithm.
 "Distributed ray tracing samples the integrand at many randomly chosen points and averages the results to obtain a better approximation.
 It is essentially an application of the Monte Carlo method to 3D computer graphics, and for this reason is also called Stochastic ray tracing."

 Stochastic forensics analyzes computer crime by viewing computers as stochastic steps.

 In artificial intelligence, stochastic programs work by using probabilistic methods to solve problems, as in simulated annealing, stochastic neural networks, stochastic optimization, genetic algorithms, and genetic programming.
 A problem itself may be stochastic as well, as in planning under uncertainty.
+Large language models have been described as stochastic parrots.

 Finance

 The financial markets use stochastic models to represent the seemingly random behaviour of various financial assets, including the random behavior of the price of one currency compared to that of another (such as the price of US Dollar compared to that of the Euro), and also to represent random behaviour of interest rates.
 These models are then used by financial analysts to value options on stock prices, bond prices, and on interest rates, see Markov models.
 Moreover, it is at the heart of the insurance industry.